 Components are always part of a larger whole.
 Although they may be purchased individually, they are always operated in a wider context.

 Ensure against non-functional assemblies received from the customer by directly offering and marketing complete systems that have been tested for their buildability.
 You already have some of the required data from the existing component business.
 And you can also handle the additional relevant combinatorics using the three steps described here.

 I hope this article helps you to successfully communicate your product combinatorics to the market in the form of systems.
-I will be very happy to answer any questions you have and to receive your feedback.
+I will be delighted to answer any questions you may have and look forward to your feedback.
 In a large number of customer projects, encoway has accumulated extensive experience in variant management from which your company can benefit.